Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     planning (anyway your users will warn you).

 - Identity Provider:
+  - Identity provider metadata url: When set, the form will be automatically filled and updated each day, in particular for the certificate.
+It is recommended to fill it.
   - Identity provider id: this is the url set in attribute `entityID` of xml element `<md:EntityDescriptor>`, for example `https://idp.example.org`.
     Important: for some IDP, the scheme must not be set, so try `idp.example.org` too.
 Just fill the content of the attribute.
+  - Identity provider name: the display name of the IdP, used for the links.
   - IdP single sign-on (SSO) endpoint: Full url set in attribute `Location` of xml element `<SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect">`, for example "https://idp.example.org/idp/profile/SAML2/Redirect/SSO".